The Howard League Lecture 2014

-The Howard League Parmoor Lecture was held on Thursday 24 October 2013 at Clifford Chance, London.
+The lecture was held on Thursday 23 October 2014 at Clifford Chance.

 The event included presentations of the John Sunley Prize.
 The John Sunley Prize was established to celebrate impact of post graduate research into penal issues.

 Alison Saunders, a barrister, joined the CPS in 1986, the year it was formed.
 Prior to that, she worked at Lloyds of London following her pupilage.
 She is the first DPP to be appointed from within the CPS.

 Alison spent her early CPS career prosecuting in CPS London South.
 In 1991 she moved to the CPS Policy Directorate where she developed an expertise in issues involving child victims and witnesses.
 Alison rejoined CPS London in 1997 and was promoted to Assistant Chief Crown Prosecutor in 1999.

 In 2001, Alison became Chief Crown Prosecutor for Sussex, where she oversaw the successful prosecution of Roy Whiting for the abduction and murder of eight-year-old Sarah Payne.